kisoo-han/cubrid-manager-server/docs/api/updatedbmtuser.md

 | user | information of the user |

 ### user
-user is composed of objects with following sturcture
+User is composed of objects with following structure.
 | **Key** | **Description** |
 | --- | --- |
 | @id | dbmt user name |